est-gonzalezr/uniandes-labs-orchestration-system/README.md

 #### Task Processor

 The Task Processor is the component that takes care of processing the tasks that arrive at the processing cluster.
 It takes care of making sure that the files can be read and that the inner layout of the files (folder layout, necessary files) matches the layout needed for processing a task.
 After the task is processed the component saves the results to the local file system and sends a message with the file name to the FTP Downloader and Uploader to upload the results to the FTP server.
-If the execution of the task fails the component sends a message to the GPC to notify that the task has failed with the error message.

 ### Processing Cluster Broker (PCB)

 The Processing Cluster Broker is the messaging component of the PCC.
 The PCB is responsible for the deployment of all the messaging infrastructure necessary to allow the proper execution steps of tasks inside of the  Processing Clusters.
 The PCB receives commands from the Messaging Manager to set up the necessary queues and exchanges of the cluster.
 It also allows the federation of queues from and to the GPC to allow the consumption of tasks from the GCP and the sending of results back to the GPC.

-For the specific messaging layout of the PCE you can see the following diagram.
+For the specific messaging layout of the PCC you can see the following diagram.

 ![PCC Messaging Layout](/diagrams/pc_messaging.svg)